frederick-the-creator/opthalmo-ai-practice-hub/ADRs/actual.md

     - Root package.json with workspaces array;
     - dependency-cruiser rules for layers + no cross-app imports + “only import from package public API” (enforce index.ts barrels). **ToDo**
     **Implement tsconfig and lint type enforcement.
 Lint scripts.
-Automate linting before commit** Types
+Automate linting before commit** **Code rules - Never use Type Assertion**
+    **Favor being explicit - E.g. with typing, using DNR to reduce inline types.
+E.g. throw New Error instead of throw Error**
+    **Avoid type casting.
+Want to take advantage of TS structural typing to trigger compile-time failure if mistmatches** Types
     - “Domain persistence” types for repositories/mappers (what the DB needs) - Domain types are created automatically from supabase generated types so when DB changes this is reflected.
     - “API DTOs” for boundary validation (what the client may send) - Eliminate drift by deriving the API DTO’s TypeScript type from the domain type, and make the Zod schema conform to that type using Zod’s generic type parameter.